IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

  **Note: Replace** `autodock_cpu_64wi` **with the correct executable name if it differs.**

 ## 5. Accessing the Results
-After the container completes the run, your results will be available in the output directory:
+Once the container completes its run, you can access the docking results in your output directory:
 ```zsh
 ls $OUTPUT_SYCL_CPU/rand-0.dlg
 ls $OUTPUT_SYCL_CPU/rand-0.xml